-One of our favorite things to do is make gifts for our horse loving friends.
-We have several DIY projects that we return to time after time, but this is one of our favorites (but also the most time consuming).
+One of my favorite things to do is make gifts for my horse loving friends.
+I have several DIY projects that I return to time after time, but this is one of my favorites (but also the most time consuming).
 What you need is a place to do it, time, patience and a little skill (don’t worry, you don’t need a lot of skill to make something fairly cute).
 This project will take several days as you need to let layers of sealer, gesso and paint dry.

 Step 1.
 Gather supplies.

-– Wood sign (we recommend any shape, but we do recommend using a soft wood…you’ll see why in a bit).- Various acrylic paints (whatever colors you want).
+– Wood sign (I recommend any shape, but I do recommend using a soft wood…you’ll see why in a bit).- Various acrylic paints (whatever colors you want).
 Remember that the more colors you use, the busier the sign will look.
 You need to have pretty good artistic skills to make a stall sign with a ton of colors look good.
 2-4 colors are best.

 – A spray sealer (and an outside location for this part).

 – Brushes of a variety of sizes and shapes (but sizes should all be on the small side).

 – Some receptacle to put paint (you can buy these…or use cleaned out tuna cans…or other recyclables).

 – A working surface (I always put down newspaper, mailed junk fliers, etc.).

 – A brush on varnish/finish.
 Make sure you get one that is appropriate for outdoor.

 – Images or designs for inspiration.
 I like to play off the horse’s name.
 My inspiration for this project came from Champ’s registered name of Dvorak (for the non-musical out there…Dvorak is the name of a famous Czech composer) and his new life as a dressage horse.